jflambert/hasura-remote-schema/README.md

 There are two main problems here

- - `hasura-parent` should be able to start immediately despite one of the remote schemas being "offline".
+ - `hasura-parent` should be able to start immediately despite one of the remote schemas being "offline" ([Issue #5117](https://github.com/hasura/graphql-engine/issues/5117)).
 It's no different from being able to add remote schemas after initialization.
  - Given the 60 seconds timeout value,`hasura-parent` should only restart 3 or 4 times ([Issue #5126](https://github.com/hasura/graphql-engine/issues/5126)).
 It restarts 10 times with this test:
 ```
 $ docker inspect --format "NAME: {{.Name}} RESTARTS: {{.RestartCount}}" $(docker ps -aq)